-‘Innocent victim of Beijing Olympics’: Russians outraged over teenage skater doping controversy
+‘Innocent victim’: Russians roiled by teenage skater doping controversy

 “It will be very difficult to clear the skater’s reputation even if she is miraculously acquitted,” Avdonina added.
 “The worst thing about this situation is that Kamila’s guilt is minimal.
 She trusted the wrong people and paid the price.”

-Valieva’s failed test, from a sample taken on Dec.
+Valieva’s failed test, from a sample taken Dec.
 25, wasn’t reported by the Swedish laboratory until this week.
-According to the International Testing Agency, the Russian Anti-Doping Agency provisionally suspended Valieva, but then a RUSADA disciplinary committee lifted the suspension after Valieva challenged it.
+According to the International Testing Agency, the Russian Anti-Doping Agency provisionally suspended Valieva, but then an RUSADA disciplinary committee lifted the suspension after Valieva challenged it.
 It isn’t clear why the test results were not reported for weeks, and Russian officials have seized upon that delay.

 “I have serious questions about the time period that passed between December 25, when the sample was taken in St. Petersburg, and February 8, when it was made public,” Russian Olympic Committee head Stanislav Pozdnyakov told state media Friday.
 “It is very likely that someone withheld this sample until the end of the team competition of the skaters.”